davewatters/pwnytrap/README.md

 -   All menu options were tested to ensure that they opened the correct functionality and that all of t returned to the main menu screen.

 -   On program start I tested that the credentials file exists and contains a readabe API key.
-Results of teh error messages are in the following two images.
+Results of the error messages are in the following two images.
 The first error shows if the file can't be found, and the second shows if its contents are not valid, e.g. to test I removed the colon delimiter from the JSON api key data.
-In either either case the program clearly informs the user that it can't continue, and gracefully exits.
+In either case the program clearly informs the user that it can't continue, and gracefully exits.
 <h2 align="center"><img src="readme-docs/test-creds-file-not-found-err.png"></h2>
 <h2 align="center"><img src="readme-docs/test-creds-json-decode-err.png"></h2>

 -   I tested to ensure that an invalid API key would be gracefully handled within the search functions.
 The following image shows a HTTP response code 401 being handled before returning control to the user..
 <h2 align="center"><img src="readme-docs/test-api-key-invalid-err.png"></h2>

-- I tested **Check Password** by typing in a password and observing that for confidentiality, the letters typed were not shown on screeen.
+- I tested **Check Password** by typing in a password and observing that, for confidentiality, the letters typed were not shown on screeen.
 The response indicated whether the password was compromised and how many times it appeard in the database.
-The message was dsplayed in red if it was matched and green if it wasn't.
+The message was displayed in red if it was matched and green if it wasn't.
 I checked known compromised and uncompromised passwords and then I compared results to the same test using the live HIBP site.
 <h2 align="center"><img src="readme-docs/lookup-password.png"></h2>

 - I tested **Check Email Address** by typing in some valid and invalid email addresses.
 The input was correctly flagged if invalid and a relevant message displayed.
 I was then prompted to re-enter the address.
 I checked known compromised and uncompromised email accounts and then I compared results to the same test using the live HIBP site.